Zefirrat/hh-custom-webservice/README.md

 To search on this loaded vacancies do the query https://localhost:5001/ActualVacancies/searchByName?searchstring=*SEARCH_QUERY*

 Where *SEARCH_QUERY* is the query that contains in names of vacancies.
 NO REGEX.

+#### PS
+There might be the docker host realisation, but my PC does not support Virtualisation in BIOS, but it not so dificult I thing, like two commands *docker build* and *docker run* (added Dockerfile to the root folder as Example)